-- engage in rough, physical or sexually provocative games - allow or engage in inappropriate touching of any form - allow children to use inappropriate language unchallenged, or use such language vourself when with children - make sexually suggestive comments to a child, even in fun - fail to respond to an allegation made by a child; always act - do things of a personal nature that children can do for themselves.
+- engage in rough, physical or sexually provocative games - allow or engage in inappropriate touching of any form - allow children to use inappropriate language unchallenged, or use such language yourself when with children - make sexually suggestive comments to a child, even in fun - fail to respond to an allegation made by a child; always act - do things of a personal nature that children can do for themselves.

 It may sometimes be necessary to do things of a personal nature for children, particularly if they are very young or disabled.
 These tasks should only be carried out with the full understanding and consent of the child (where possible) and their parents/carers.
 In an emergency situation which requires this type of help, parents should be fully informed.
-In such situations it is important to ensure that any adult present is sensitive to the child and undertakes personal care tasks with the utmost discretion.
+In such situations it is important to ensure that any adult discretion.